 - Tara Brach – Part 1 – Healing Anxiety – How Meditation Frees Us

 - Tara Brach – Part 2 – Healing Anxiety – How Meditation Frees Us

 Taking these vitamins and supplements:

-In my research on anxiety, I discovered that it can sometimes be caused by vitamin and mineral deficiencies (particularly vitamin B, vitamin D, and magnesium) and by hormonal issues with the thyroid or pituitary gland, and during perimenopause / menopause when hormone levels fluctuate.
+In my research on anxiety, I discovered that it can sometimes be caused by vitamin and mineral deficiencies, particularly vitamin B, vitamin D, and magnesium.
+It can also be caused by issues with the thyroid or pituitary gland, and during peri-menopause and menopause when hormone levels fluctuate.

-I had my vitamin D level tested and was at the low end of “normal” (43 out of the normal range of 30.0 – 100.0 ng/ml), and also had my thyroid and follicle stimulating hormone (FSH) tested, which both came back normal.
-My 50th birthday is this year and I’m likely in perimenopause with the night sweats, anxiety, and trouble sleeping to show for it.
-(Here’s a great article by Dr. Christiane Northrup about the perimenopause transition – I was both shocked and consoled by the number of women who commented and described the same sudden onset of anxiety and panic attacks that I’d experienced!)
+I had my vitamin D level tested and was at the low end of “normal”.
+Mine was 43 out of the normal range of 30.0 – 100.0 ng/ml.
+I also had my thyroid and follicle stimulating hormone (FSH) tested, which both came back normal.
+At almost 50 years old, I’m likely near menopause with the night sweats, anxiety, and trouble sleeping to show for it.
+(Here’s a great article by Dr. Christiane Northrup about the peri-menopause transition.
+I was both shocked and consoled by the number of women who commented about the same sudden onset of anxiety and panic attacks that I’d experienced!)

 I take the following vitamins and supplements to support my body as I age, go through menopause, and mitigate anxiety: